ajsmth/earhart/README.md

 ### Navigator

 The navigator wraps around a set of sibling screens that are somehow related.
 Takes an `initialIndex` prop to specify the default view that will be rendered on mount.
 The screens themselves are rendered by one of the screen containers (Tabs, Stack, Switch).
-Only one screen is ever in focus, and it will always be the highest ranking route declared in the navigators screen container.
+Only one screen is ever in focus.

 ### Tabs, Stack, Switch